enpitsulin

 Develop the Backend#

-Let's set aside the web interface functionality for now and consider the Rust backend operations.
+Let's set aside implementing the web interface functionality for now and consider the Rust backend operations.
 First, let's understand how Tauri communicates.

-According to the official documentation, we can mount invoke to the window.__TAURI__ object by using the TauriAPI package or setting tauri.conf.json > build > withGlobalTauri to true.
+According to the official documentation, we can mount invoke to the window.__TAURI__ object either by using the TauriAPI package or by setting tauri.conf.json > build > withGlobalTauri to true.
 It's recommended to enable withGlobalTauri to make debugging easier later, although Tauri has official tests, I find testing directly in the console simpler.

 Then we can use invoke to call methods provided by the Rust backend.